Veterinary fax service illustration with paw print and document icons

 How to Fax from Your Veterinary Practice

 The workflow is simple.
-Export the document from your practice management system (Cornerstone, Avimark, eVetPractice, or similar) as a PDF.
-Upload it to FaxDrop.
-Enter the recipient fax number.
-Add a cover page with the clinic name, patient info, and any notes.
-Hit send.
-You get delivery confirmation by email within minutes.
+Export the document from your practice management system as a PDF.
+Upload it, verify the recipient fax number, add a cover page with only necessary routing details, and send.
+Use the status page for updates after sending.

 No dedicated phone line.
 No toner.
 No paper jams during a busy morning of appointments.
 Your staff sends faxes from the same computer they use for scheduling and records.
 For multi-location practices, every clinic uses the same system without buying separate machines.